adrien13330/Projet_03_Adrien_Docker/README.md

 # DevOps
-My First repository for OpenClassrooms DevOps classes Adding a comment here for the exercise.
+My First repository for OpenClassrooms DevOps classes Adding a comment here for the sake of training.